 MODO Tutorials: (Seven Volumes - Latest releases at the top)

-Click the (blue) links in the left-hand column below for more detailed product information on each set:
+Click the bright blue links in the left-hand column below for a free preview of each tutorial.

 As most of you know, my main use of MODO is design, modeling, and visualization.
-Although I tend to specialize in aviation/aerospace projects, the last couple of years have been filled with an enormous variety of subjects, including 3D patent drawings for a new kind of hair clip, a new Volvo hybrid bus, some organic visualizations for physical art installations, graphics for TV and print publications, and the biggest one, (still under NDA) the design, visualization, and animated rendering of an entire theme park, based on a popular kids TV franchise.
+Although I tend to specialize in aviation/aerospace projects, the last couple of years have been filled with an enormous variety of subjects, including 3D patent drawings for a new kind of hair clip, a new Volvo hybrid bus, some organic visualizations for physical art installations, graphics for TV and print publications, and more.
 Thanks to the "Power SubD - NURBS" plug-in, I've also started to produce machine ready files for manufacturing of some large-scale, radio-controlled aircraft, and I've learned some tips to make this process pretty painless.
 This variety has forced me to find some new methods of doing things, and to solve problems in a timely, practical way, and that's what this training set is about.
-Hence, the title, "Modeling with MODO, Volume Five - Problem-solving methods".
-(All of these methods are valid in both MODO 601 and 701.)

 As you can tell from the title, this set focuses on the creation of modern jet aircraft.
 I've included examples of fighter, bombers, business jets, and two major airliner projects.
 The same techniques apply to any modeling subject, so even if you're not an aircraft fanatic, I think you'll find a large variety of information that may improve your results.